sage-code/eve/manual/overview.md

 **Prefix**
 Variables, constants and references are using a _sigil_.

-* "$"  is for constants and system variables;
+* "$"  is for system constants/ environment variables;
-* "#"  is for native variables: Numeric / Symbol;
+* "#"  is for system variables/ control variables;
-* "@"  is for references or composite types: String / Collection;
+* "@"  is for reference type or composite types;

 ## Expressions